MeshTailor: Cutting Seams via Generative Mesh Traversal: Method

 \subsection{Dual Stream Encoder}

-Effective seam placement requires reasoning over \emph{mesh connectivity} (to route cuts along edges) and \emph{global semantics} (to align cuts with object parts).
-To capture these complementary signals, we employ a dual-stream architecture.
+Producing seams that are both \emph{edge-aligned} and \emph{semantically coherent} requires two complementary signals: \emph{mesh connectivity} to route cuts along edges, and \emph{global shape semantics} to align cuts with object parts.
+We capture them with a dual-stream encoder.